nogibjj/Cindy_Gao_Week6_Mini_Project/README.md

 - **data**: Contains extracted dataset CSV file: `murder_2015_final.csv`.
 - **mylib**: Contains:
   - `extract.py`: Extracts a dataset from a URL.
-  - `query.py`: Contains functions including load query with joining a table using column: state, aggregating by group by the same state for different cities, and calculate the average murders for both 2014 and 2015, then sorting alphabetically by the state and city name.
+  - `query.py`: Contains a function called query including query with creating and joining a temporary table called **temp_murders** using column: state, aggregating by group by the same state for different cities, and calculate the average murders for both 2014 and 2015, then sorting alphabetically by the state and city name.
-  - `transform_load.py`: Establishing a database connection to Databrick.
+  - `transform_load.py`: Establishing a database connection called **jg626_murdersdb** to Databrick.

 ```plaintext
 Cindy_Gao_sqlite_lab/